Alberto Fujimori

-Alberto Kenya Fujimori Inomoto (Note: /es-419/; アルベルト・フジモリ, alternatively 藤森 謙也, Hepburn: Fujimori Ken'ya, /ja/) (26 July 1938 (Note: Fujimori claimed to have been born on 28 July, the anniversary of Peru's independence from Spain, but other documents have listed a birth date of 26 July; Fujimori cited the latter date in a court hearing.) – 11 September 2024) was a Peruvian politician, professor, and engineer who served as the 54th president of Peru from 1990 to 2000.
-(Note: Vladimiro Montesinos was widely regarded as the real ruler of Peru, while Alberto Fujimori acted as a figurehead under his influence.
-Montesinos, who was the de facto head of the government's secret police until 2000, when it was deactivated, commented at the time that "[Fujimori] is completely malleable: he does nothing at all without my knowing it.")
+Alberto Kenya Fujimori Inomoto (Note: /es/; 藤森 謙也, /ja/) (26 (Note: Fujimori claimed to have been born on 28 July, the anniversary of Peru's independence from Spain, but other documents have listed a birth date of 26 July; Fujimori cited the latter date in a court hearing.)
+July 1938 – 11 September 2024) was a Peruvian politician, professor, agriculture engineer, and dictator who served as the president of Peru from 1990 to 2000.
+During Fujimori's tenure, the Peruvian Armed Forces repressed the far-left guerrilla group Shining Path, halting the group's actions while also killing thousands of civilians.
+Fujimori became known for his neoliberal political and economic ideology of Fujimorism, which pushed a free market economy and social conservatism.
+He also collaborated with the head of the National Intelligence Service (SIN), Vladimiro Montesinos, to consolidate power and eliminate political opponents.
+Fujimori's presidency was marked by authoritarian measures, excessive use of propaganda, entrenched political corruption, multiple cases of extrajudicial killings, and human rights violations.

 Born in Lima, Fujimori was the country's first president of Japanese descent, and was an agronomist and university rector prior to entering politics.
-Fujimori emerged as a politician during the midst of the internal conflict in Peru, the Peruvian Lost Decade, and the ensuing violence caused by the far-left guerilla group Shining Path.
-In office as president, Fujimori implemented a series of military reforms and responded to Shining Path with repressive and lethal force, halting the group's actions.
-He became known for his neoliberal political and economic ideology of Fujimorism, which pushed a free market economy and social conservatism.
-His administration was also controversial for alleged abuses of human rights and authoritarian tendencies.

-In 1992, during his first presidential term, Fujimori, with the support of the National Intelligence Service and the Peruvian Armed Forces, adopted Plan Verde and carried out a self-coup against the Peruvian legislature and judiciary.
-Fujimori dissolved the Peruvian Congress and Supreme Court, effectively making him a de facto dictator of Peru.
-The coup was criticized by Peruvian politicians, intellectuals and journalists, but was well received by the country's private business sector and a substantial part of the public.
+Fujimori emerged as a politician during the midst of the internal conflict in Peru, the Peruvian Lost Decade, and the ensuing violence caused by the Shining Path.
+In 1992, during his first presidential term, Fujimori, with the support of SIN and the Peruvian Armed Forces, adopted the military's Plan Verde, targeting members of Peru's indigenous community and subjecting them to forced sterilizations.
+As part of the plan, he also carried out a self-coup against the Peruvian legislature and judiciary.
+Fujimori dissolved the Peruvian Congress and Supreme Court, effectively making him a dictator of Peru.
+The coup was criticized by Peruvian politicians, international governments, intellectuals and journalists, but was well received by the country's private business sector and a substantial part of the public.
 Following the coup d'état, Fujimori drafted a new constitution in 1993, which was approved in a referendum, and was elected as president for a second term in 1995 and controversially for a third term in 2000.
-Fujimori's time in office was marked by severe authoritarian measures, excessive use of propaganda, entrenched political corruption, multiple cases of extrajudicial killings, and human rights violations.
-Under the provisions of Plan Verde, Fujimori targeted members of Peru's indigenous community and subjected them to forced sterilizations.